-Firefox browser New Tab Page has been replaced by Activity Stream, which is now landed as system add-on in version 56 and no longer a text pilot experiment.
+Firefox browser New Tab Page has been replaced by Activity Stream, which is now landed as system add-on in version 57 and no longer a text pilot experiment.
 Activity Stream, which Mozilla says helps you ‘rediscover the things you love the most on the web’, displays thumbnails of top sites along with highlights from your bookmarks and browsing history.

-The hidden preference for AS is ‘browser.newtabpage.activity-stream.enabled’, you can toggle that preference value to attain old New Tab Page, but that pref won’t last for long as we know.
+The hidden preference for AS is ‘browser.newtabpage.activity-stream.enabled’, you can toggle that preference value to false to attain old New Tab Page, but that pref won’t last for long as we know.

 These are the activity stream default sites, which you can find in about: config.